HansSeidel/medat-trainer/README.md

 This page has a pseudo authentication.
 It is not meant to be used by everyone.
 But there is no sensible data, so the login-page can be cracked quit easy.
-Also it's possible to clone the repo and remove the pseudo-auth.
+Also, it's possible to clone the repo and remove the pseudo-auth.

 ##  Content
 This page contains practice opportunities for the MedAt.
 The MedAt is an entrance test for medical universities in Austria.

 ## Releases:
+### 0.0.1 - Initial Commit
+The project setup has been created and some components have been added.
+The build parameters has been adjusted so it gets automatically deployed.
+A pseudo-login has been created and some descriptions have been added.

+### 0.0.2 - Base
+The project main pages have been implemented.
+This includes the landing page with the tasks, the settings page with generic setting components, the information page with all additional information a user might be interested in.

 ### Temporary Todos:
-- Implement Settings and Information bases
-- Update ReadMe
+- First Public Release (1.0.0)
+  - Merge to master
   - Update Version and Tag for first KFF
-- Merge to master
+  - Remove the this Todo Section Todos
+  - Create Release Commit

-- Implementing first KFF
+- Implementing first KFF (1.1.0)
   - Write Service for first KFF
   - Write Component for first KFF
   - Implement Settings for first KFF